Preaching Methods

 Peter Mead at the Biblical Preaching Blog has a post up on how the preacher must be a perpetual student.
-In it he provides 5 ways to ensure continued growth in preaching.
+In the article, Mead provides 5 ways to ensure continued growth in preaching.
 I think this is a good introduction to improving your preaching.

 Mead’s Suggestions